k88albr/AndroidTipCalculator/README.md

 The course required certain hard-coded control names and layout.
 Otherwise I would have named the controls what they are (bill, tipPercent, tipAmount).

-Simple functional app that allows one to enter the bill amount and desired tip percent, on any change of inputs the tip amount is recalculated and displayed.
+Simple functional app that allows one to enter the bill amount and desired tip percent.
+On any change of inputs, the tip amount is recalculated and displayed.

 Work done beyond the lesson
 * added hint text to the EditText control (to guide user)